HamanHarasha/XWorm-5.0/README.md

 # XWorm-5.0
-## Disclaimer: Crack was not done by me, always run in a VPS/RDP/VM.
+## Disclaimer: Crack was not done by me, always run in a VM.

 ![XWorm 5 0](https://github.com/HamanHarasha/XWorm-5.0/assets/135638516/ce54d49f-9b25-4da9-b28f-909518a15a81)